junxit/us-congress-bills-112/metadata.md

 - 2011-12-02 — Placed on the Union Calendar, Calendar No. 211.
 - 2011-12-02 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-312.
 - 2011-12-02 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-312.
+- 2011-12-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-12-06 — Considered as unfinished business. (consideration: CR H8169)
+- 2011-12-06 — Considered under suspension of the rules. (consideration: CR H8161-8165)
+- 2011-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2471.
+- 2011-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-06 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891). (text: CR H8161)
+- 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891).(text: CR H8161)